MA-TTP/TempAdmin-Account/README.md

 1. Right click the file, and run as Admin
 2. Enter your own password
 3. wait until the app says "Press any key to continue."
 DO NOT press anything, or the new account will be deleted.
-4. Do what you have to do, and use the new "QuickAdmin" account for the User Account Control prompt.
-Use default password "QA", without quotes.
+4. Do what you have to do, and use the new "TempAdmin" account for the User Account Control prompt.
+Use default password "TA", without quotes.
 5. After you're done, return back to Command Prompt, and (now) press any key.
 6. The window will close automatically.
 Ignore any errors.